roman-milk/roman-milk.github.io/love-mother-love-daughter.md

  "Damnett…Ashley!"
 His cry burst out of him, and for the first time, I saw frustrated anger flash through his face.
 All of this was too much for him; me teasing him, slurping on his cock even when he asked me to stop; him unable to resist me even though he knew he should; and now, finally, I was comparing myself to my mom, to his fiancé, even going so far as to say I was better than her.

  With a frustrated growl, he grabbed hold of my hair with both hands, large fistfuls of my caramel curls.
 He wrenched me back from his cock, hard.
 For a minute, I thought he would shove me away and storm out, perhaps even come after me, and my eyes flashed with fright.
 But instead, he pulled me back up to eye- level with the tip of his meat, and with a dangerous, almost animalistic ferocity, he pushed me forward.
-Report_Story #4